* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 If you have a home vacuum sealing system, use this.
 Vacuum sealed meat will last much longer than duck kept in a freezer bag.

+Note: the duck meat will fare much better than the skin.
 The skin will never be the same, but you should be able to get some crisp back into it by reheating it in a dry oven.

 How to thaw Peking duck